ThomasLeMontagner/satellite-ml-pipeline/README.md

 Key assumptions:
 - Raster imagery with consistent spatial resolution
-- Metadata includes CRS and acquisition time
+- Metadata includes CRS (Coordinate Reference System) and acquisition time
 - Images may be large and require tiling for efficient processing

 ### Tiling Process